luapower/website/www/md/get-involved.md

   * if the package has a clean and simple makefile that doesn't add more dependencies to the toolchain, use that.

-## Publishing

-### 1. Publishing on luapower.com
+## Publishing packages on luapower.com

 The way you add modules to luapower.com is:

-  * first you make a git repo that resembles a luapower package
-  * then you can either:
-	 * publish it on github (or on your server)
-     * I add your package to the package list
-     * you set up a webhook on your package to `http://luapower.com/github`
+  * first you [create](/luapower-git#creating-a-new-package) a package with your files; you can test the package with the [luapower] command.
-     * luapower users will clone from your url directly
-	 * publish it under the luapower github account
-	   * I add you as an admin to the luapower github account
-     * you add your package to the package list
+  * you then make a pull request with your changes to [luapower-git][luapower-git-src] so I can add your package to the website.
-     * you set up a webhook on your package to `http://luapower.com/github`
+  * lastly, you set up a webhook on your package to notify the url `http://luapower.com/github` of changes to your repo.

-In the first scenario you retain full control over where you publish the sources and luapower.com can be kept up-to-date via a webhook.
+This way you retain full control over where you keep the code and luapower.com will be kept up-to-date via the webhook.

-In the second case, you keep the sources on github and you add packages yourself to the base repo.
+Alternatively, you are welcome to ask me to add you as an admin to the luapower account (is's an organization account) and you can add your packages there directly.
+The steps are the same either way.

-#### What to add
+### What to add

 Before publishing a luapower module, please consider: